prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

         const payload = {
 		// use bidderRequest.bids[] to get bidder-dependent request info

+		// if your bidder supports multiple currencies, use config.getConfig(currency)
+		// to find which one the ad server needs

 		// pull requested transaction ID from bidderRequest.bids[].transactionId };
         const payloadString = JSON.stringify(payload);